-The weighting of each criteria reflects the percentage of the total grant which vests depending on that performance measure.
+Performance measures are aligned with the Group's strategic goals.
+The weighting of each criterion reflects the percentage of the total grant which vests depending on that performance measure.
 Each criteria is evaluated independently of the others.

 The cost to the Group of this plan is equal to the fair value of the PSU awards, which is charged to net profit over the vesting period.
 There may also be a cash outflow on grant, as the Group repurchases its own shares and warrants in order to meet its obligations under this plan.
-The total fair value of PSU granted to current and former members of the SEC in relation to performance for the year ended 31 March 2021 was CHF 12.0 million.
+The total fair value of PSU granted to members of the SEC in relation to performance for the year ended 31 March 2022 was CHF 7.7 million.
 The award of PSU requires retrospective approval from shareholders at the AGM.
 Following such approval, a revised fair value is determined for accounting purposes only.

 The PSU plan may also be used as a retention tool, with additional awards made to specific executives whom the Group has identified as strategic to its future growth.
+The vesting period is the same as for the PSU plan (3 years for awards in 2022).